danielsaggau/deep_unsupervised_learning/README.md

 # Commonsense Reasoning

 Delorean entails code for the two tasks namely abductive reasoning.
-The main delorean decoding notebook can be found in the DeLorean.ipytb file.
+The main delorean decoding notebook can be found in the DeLorean.ipynb file.
+Code can be found in the commonsense folder.

 # Results

-I report the ROGUE and BLEURT Scores for the models.
+I report the ROGUE and BLEURT Scores for the models for the summarization.
 You can find the respective CSV with the results folder for the respective model.

 # Text Summarizations